anyars-encarta/garden_waste/README.md

 14. Selected Cards remain tilted upwards until they are deselcted.
 15. I tried my best to keep in mind clean, maintainable react code, responsiveness, and UI/UX improvements.

-Data used in the app is by
+Data used in the app is

 ## 🛠 Built With <a name="built-with"></a>